 I remember a New Yorker telling me that he had parked in front of the Washington Memorial for the 4th of July celebration.
 Anyone who has been in this town knows that is a tall tale (though it may have been true many,many years ago).

 For the visitor- you will have to make a lot of quick exits from the highway.
-There is very very limited on street parking (particularly near any tourist sites) and downtown DC has a multitude of one way streets that seems to follow no logic.
+There is very limited on- street parking (particularly near tourist sites) and downtown DC has a multitude of one-way streets that seems to follow no logic.
 Parking in a garage will be quite expensive (especially during the week.)

 Washington D C sits on the bank of the Potomac River and the Arlington Memorial Bridge--Memorial Bridge to the locals--is one of the more picturesque ways of entering the city.
 The first building you'll see coming across is the Lincoln Memorial Building.

 Traveling to and around Washington D.C. by car is not necessary, but convenient, especially if day trips are in the plan.

 Parking is sometimes hard to find and expensive.
 It is a busy city so there usually is heavy/chaotic traffic to deal with.
 The roads are not on a grid type pattern so it's easy to get lost and you really have to pay attention to the signs and watch out for oblivious pedestrians.

 Still, I toured the city, in a private car, with a long time resident who knew the rules of the road, knew the best streets to use at the time and knew the nearest, least expensive places to park.
 So, I thought driving through the city was really a great experience.
 Plus we went on many day trips and the car was really the best way to do that.